garciart/Basics/CPP/README.md

     |-- .gitignore
     |-- LICENSE
     |-- README.MD

+If you are using Visual Studio Code, to compile and link the source code from the terminal, make sure you are in the project directory (i.e., CPP) and run the following command:

+    g++ hello\hello.cpp -o hello\hello

 To run from terminal, make sure you are in the project directory (i.e., CPP) and run the following command: